danpros/htmly/README.md

 Configurations
 --------------
-Rename `config.ini.example` inside `config` folder to `config.ini` or you can create it one than change the site settings there, create `YourUsername.ini` inside `config/users` folder or simply rename the `username.ini.example`, write down your password there.
+Rename `config.ini.example` inside the `config` folder to `config.ini` (or you can create a new `config/config.ini` file) then change the site settings there.

+Create `YourUsername.ini` inside the `config/users` folder or simply rename the `username.ini.example` file and write down your password there:

 ````
 password = YourPassword